sensor-aae/Integrated-Risk-App/README.md

 Risk Consulting

-It reflects how quantitative risk models are built, tested, challenged, and documented — not just how they are computed.
+It reflects how quantitative risk models are built, tested, challenged, and reviewed — not just how they are computed.